dwysocki/gracedb-server/doc/source/responding_to_lvalert.rst

     lvalert_listen -a user.name -c myLVAlertListen.ini -r twoInstance &

-This will launch two instances of ``lvalert_listen`` (both using the same config file) with different resource names.
+This will launch two instances of ``lvalert_listen`` (both using the same config file) with different resource names (note that this can also be achieved by not specifying the resource name at all).
 They will both react to alerts and fork processes.
 If each points to a different config file, I can then get multiple types of follow-up processes forked for the same announcement through a single pubsub node.